 NYC Internet Master PlanNYC’s groundbreaking Internet Master Plan lays the foundation for more equitable internet infrastructure, unlocking private sector innovation to connect all New Yorkers to expanded economic opportunity.

 High-speed internet access is the seminal infrastructure of the 21st Century and will shape the future of New York City.
-If made affordable and accessible to everyone, broadband can be a lever for increasing opportunity for residents, expand the City’s position as a global economic leader, and contribute to making NYC the fairest big city in America.
+If made affordable and accessible to everyone, broadband can be a lever for increasing opportunity for residents, expanding the City’s position as a global economic leader, and supporting NYC as the fairest big city in America.
 Failure to connect all New Yorkers all but guarantees that some portion of the population will be left behind.

 HR&A worked with the Mayor’s Office of the Chief Technology Officer (MOCTO) to identify challenges, opportunities, and ambitions to deliver broadband infrastructure in New York City.
 We led an interdisciplinary team to craft an expansive outlook including:

 - A future-proof approach to infrastructure design and delivery

 - Strategies to leverage City assets for broadband use, creating value for public and private partners

 - A preferred business model and recommended public-private financing strategy for implementation

 - A governance strategy that consolidates oversight and reflects broadband’s status as core infrastructure